International Day for Women in Maritime

-We are proud to celebrate International Day for Women in Maritime on 18 May each year.
-This day shines a spotlight on women’s contributions to the maritime industry and advocates for their participation across the sector.
+International Day for Women in Maritime falls on 18 May each year.
+We are proud to celebrate this day, which shines a spotlight on women's contributions to the maritime industry and advocates for their participation across the sector.

-International Day for Women in Maritime serves as a platform to celebrate these achievements.
+International Day for Women in Maritime serves as a platform to foster discussions about both industry challenges and opportunities.
 It also inspires greater female involvement in shaping a safer maritime environment for all.

 Together, let's foster safe and inclusive workplaces to pave the way for increased diversity and excellence in our industry.